tdwg/website/conferences/2026/instructions/index.md

 ---

 ## Overview
 TDWG 2026 will be a hybrid conference and there will be virtual (remote) participants from all over the world.
 The hours of the conference will correspond to those of the hosts in Oslo, Norway ([8am–5:00pm, CEST, UTC+2](https://www.timeanddate.com/worldclock/fixedtime.html?msg=TDWG+2026&iso=20260921T08&p1=187)) from 21 to 25 September at the University of Oslo Aula and Oslo Congress Center.

-* All presenters must be [registered](/conferences/2026/registration/) for the conference.
+* All presenters must be [registered](/conferences/2026/registration/) and have paid for the conference.
 * At least one organizer for each symposium, workshop or other format must be registered for the conference.
-* There will be four sessions and two workshops running in parallel  each day, on Tuesday, Thursday and Friday.
+* There will be four symposium sessions and two workshops/discussion sessions running in parallel  each day, on Tuesday, Thursday and Friday.
 The duration of sessions and workshops range from 60 to 120 minutes with 30 to 90 minute breaks between sessions.
-* All [sessions](/conferences/2026/program/schedule/), including Plenary, will be streamed live, recorded and posted for later viewing to registered participants.
+* All [sessions](/conferences/2026/program/schedule/), including Plenary Day, will be streamed live, recorded and posted for later viewing to registered participants.
-* [Workshops](/conferences/2026/program/schedule/) and [side events](/conferences/2026/program/side-events/) won’t be streamed.
-Workshop and side events organizers may decide to share a video conference link but that is at their discretion.
+* [Workshops](/conferences/2026/program/schedule/), discussion sessions and [side events](/conferences/2026/program/side-events/) won’t be streamed.
+Workshop, discussion session and side events organizers may decide to share a video conference link but that is at their discretion.
-* Presenters should arrive at least 15 minutes ahead of a session’s start for a technical check.
+* Presenters should arrive at least 15 minutes ahead of the start of their session for a technical check.
 * All remote Presenters must pre-record their presentations.
 * Slides, pre-recorded presentations, and online posters  must be uploaded by the end of work **on Tuesday, 15 September.** Presenters will be emailed a link to upload their files.
-* All Presenters who are undergraduate or postgraduate students indicated their preference during registration will enter the [student award competition](/conferences/2026/program/student-awards/).
+* All Presenters who are undergraduate or postgraduate students indicated their preference during abstract submission will enter the [student award competition](/conferences/2026/program/student-awards/).

 ### Language

 The official language of the conference is English.
 Presentation slides and talks will all be delivered in English.

-### Contacts
+### Questions
 Do you have questions or need help?

 Please email the conference organizers ([conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org)).